AdaCore/cuda/doc/build_architecture.rst

 An important limitation of the current implementation is that a GNAT CUDA application can only link against at most one fat binary.
 However, this fat binary (which is standalone library) can itself depend on arbitrary number of static libraries.
-Note that, in particularly, it depends on :code:`cuda_runtime_api` as well as the run-time).
+Note that, in particular, it depends on :code:`cuda_runtime_api` as well as the run-time.

 A typical host project file looks like this: